DinoHub-SubT/dsta_deploy/docs/build-local-docker.md

 # Docker Deployment Example Walkthrough

-Everything will build and run in docker containers.
+The `SubT` workspace will be built and will run in docker containers.

-- **All dependencies must be installed in docker images**
+- workspace dependencies are installed in docker images.

-This tutorial will outline how to setup every workspace, please  only follow instructions that matches your chosen setup.
+**Note:** This tutorial will outline how to setup every workspace, please only follow instructions that matches your chosen setup.

 * * *

 ## Quick Start

-**Basic Level**
+The quick start will walkthrough the following:

-- Explains how to install workspace dependencies as docker images, create docker containers and build catkin workspaces.
+- How to install workspace dependencies in docker images on your localhost.
+- How to create docker containers on your localhost.
-- This level is the *recommended method to use* because of the simple for repository access and debugging in docker containers.
+- How to build the different `SubT` catkin project workspaces in the docker containers.

 ### 1. Building Docker Images

-You only need to build docker images whenever you make changes to dockerfiles found in: `operations/deploy/docker/dockerfiles`

-  - You should make changes to dockerfiles when you want to add workspace thirdparty dependencies.
-  - If you install a dependency in the container directly, please remember to put it in the dockerfile and rebuild the docker image.
+Building docker images on the localhost will install all the workspace dependencies.

 **Basestation Docker Image**